sourcegraph/careers/job-descriptions/engineering-manager-distribution.md

 ## Qualifications

-- Update-to-date technical knowledge of relevant technologies like Go, Kubernetes, and Docker.
+- Up-to-date technical knowledge of relevant technologies like Go, Kubernetes, and Docker.
 - Track record of recruiting, developing, and retaining top engineering talent.
 - Excellent communication skills, especially in writing.
 - Minimum 2 years of experience as an engineering manager.